The three grand essentials of happiness are something to do, someone to love, and something to hope for. — Alexander Chalmers

 Keys to Happiness #1: Something to Do

-In addition to running this website, I also operate a marketing agency and a commercial and residential cleaning company.
-Although juggling all of these responsibilities is stressful at times, it is also fulfilling.
+Although juggling these responsibilities is stressful at times, it is also fulfilling.

 However, I do not allow people to define me by my profession.
-My work is a means to an end.
-It is not who I am.
+My work is a means to an end, not who I am.

-If I never held another job in my life, I’d still have something to do: serve people in the community; work on issues that are important to me such as homelessness, education, and HIV/AIDS; write, and create art.
+If I never held another job in my life, I’d still have something to do: serve people in the community; work on issues that are important to me such as homelessness, education, and health; and create art.

-These are the things that make me happy and define me as a person.
+These things make me happy and give me a sense of purpose.

 Keys to Happiness #2: Someone to Love